DriveON: Emissions and safety inspection program

 - an opacity test

-- an on-board diagnostic system test for vehicles with a registered gross vehicle weight of up to 6350 kilograms
+- an on-board diagnostic system test for 2007 and newer vehicles with a gross vehicle weight rating of up to 6350 kilograms

 There are measures in place to ensure emissions tests are fair, such as:

-Every registered technician and vehicle inspection centre must follow the inspection procedures and apply the equipment and performance standards set out in Ontario’s DriveON inspection directive.
+Every registered technician and vehicle inspection centre must follow the inspection procedures and apply the equipment and performance standards set out in Ontario’s DriveON inspection directive (PDF).

 Before performing the emissions test, the technician will do a visual check of the vehicle.